Region-Aware Multimodal Large Language Model via SlowFast Tokenization and Pseudo-Mask Guidance for 3D CT Report Generation: Introduction

+Despite these advances, existing MLLMs primarily rely on global volume-level representations, which are insufficient for capturing fine-grained regional characteristics critical for accurate report generation.
+Advancing CT report generation therefore requires models that can effectively extract clinically meaningful regional information and integrate such localized evidence into the report generation process.

-Radiologists initially review CT scans on a slice-wise basis to perform a rapid holistic assessment, followed by a focused examination of specific slices where key organs are clearly visible, allowing them to extract detailed regional features critical for precise diagnosis (see Fig.~\ref{fig:one}-(a)).
-To effectively capture regional features in a similar manner, we introduce Region Representative ($R^2$) Token Pooling.
-In this method, global tokens are constructed from visual tokens extracted from individual slices of a CT scan, while additional region tokens are derived from clinically informative slices.
-By incorporating these global tokens and representative region tokens, this framework enables to process 3d visual features efficiently.
+Radiologists initially review CT scans in a slice-wise manner to obtain a rapid holistic assessment, followed by focused examination of slices where lesions and organs are clearly visible for precise diagnosis (see Fig.~\ref{fig1}-(a)).
+Inspired by this workflow, we revisit the SlowFast strategy \cite{feichtenhofer2019slowfast} and introduce a Region-based SlowFast Tokenizer to steer the model's focus toward clinically meaningful regions.
+Guided by a holistic foreground mask of major organs, global fast tokens use coarse-grained aggregation to capture volumetric context with a low token count per slice, while regional slow tokens employ fine-grained aggregation to extract detailed pathological information with a higher token count.
+By targeting diagnostically salient regions, this dual-pathway approach yields clinically grounded representations optimized for 3D chest CT.

-After an initial overview, radiologists typically conduct organ-based analysis to obtain more detailed information (see Fig.~\ref{fig:one}-(b)).
-To emulate this analytical protocol, we introduce a Mask-Driven Visual Extractor for region-focused feature extraction.
-In this method, a universal segmentation model generates pseudo-masks for key organs.
-These pseudo-masks are processed through the mask driven extractor to extract mask tokens and spatial tokens, which are integrated into the LLM.
+Subsequently, radiologists perform systematic organ-focused analysis to obtain detailed diagnostic evidence (see Fig.~\ref{fig1}-(b)).
+To emulate this process, we propose a Mask-Driven Visual Extractor.
+By leveraging pseudo-masks from a universal segmentation model, it extracts region-aware visual tokens of key organs.
+These tokens are subsequently integrated into the large language model (LLM) to foster a systematic understanding of anatomical structures.

-Additionally, radiologists make their diagnostic decisions based on various medical information (see Fig.~\ref{fig:one}-(c)).
-We process the pseudo-masks of key organs and lesions through a deterministic algorithm to extract Patient-Specific Attributes (e.g., organ volume, diameter, lesion location), which are then incorporated into the LLM as textual prompts.
-This strategy enhances the precision and clinical relevance of the generated reports by providing personalized diagnostic insights.

-In summary, we propose MedRegion-CT, an effective framework for generating 3D CT reports.
-In our experiments setting, MedRegion-CT achieves state-of-the-art performance in report generation tasks, surpassing existing methods in clinical validity and interpretability.
-The generated reports exhibit superior accuracy and coherence, significantly enhancing the framework's applicability in real-world clinical settings.
-Our contributions are as follows: \begin{itemize} \item We introduce a Region Representative ($R^2$) Token Pooling that efficiently extracts features from 3D CT images by leveraging pre-trained 2D vision models, generating region tokens focused on clinically informative slices, as well as global tokens representing the entire scan.

-\item We propose Mask-Driven Visual Extractor that processes the pseudo-masks generated by the universal segmentation model to extract region-focused features, allowing LLM to capture localized information of the region.